vcastrejont/rideasone/README.md

 ### User Description
-For internal use of Nearsoft employees
+For internal use of Nearsoft employees for now.

 #### Back end stack: